moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 ## Governance of Model on Tableau Desktop

-When the semantic model is activated via BI Sync on Tableau,data masking, restrictions, or permissions defined by the publisher will automatically be enforced for all viewers of the report from semantic model are automatically applied to Tableau ensuring consistent data security and compliance.
-However, the behavior of data policies (e.g., masking) depends on who is the user of Tableau.
+When the semantic model is activated via BI Sync in Tableau, data masking, restrictions, and permissions set by the publisher are automatically applied, ensuring consistent data security and compliance.
+The behavior of these policies (e.g., masking) may vary based on the Tableau user.

 The Tableau management process involves authentication and authorization using the DataOS user ID and API key when accessing synced data models.
 This ensures that columns redacted by Lens data policies are restricted based on the user's group permissions.